Sharp nonuniqueness for the Navier-Stokes equations: Introduction

 \subsection{Main ideas of the construction}

 The construction in Theorem \ref{thm:main_thm_2} is based on an iterative scheme to obtain suitable approximate solutions to \eqref{eq:NSE} that consists of two main steps.
+The first step is a concentration procedure for producing intervals of regularity while the second step uses the convex integration to finish the iteration.
+These two steps are completely independent of each other: one can skip the first step and only iterate with the convex integration scheme to obtain nonunique $L^p_t L^\infty$ weak solutions without any intervals of regularity.

-The first step is to concentrate the stress error of the approximate solutions to many smaller sub-intervals, allowing us to achieve a small Hausdorff dimension in time of the singular set.
+The first step is to concentrate the stress error of the approximate solutions to many smaller sub-intervals, allowing us to achieve a small Hausdorff dimension of the singular times.
+One can consider this step as a temporally intermittent variant of the ``gluing technique'', a key ingredient in \cite{MR3866888} for the resolution of the Onsager conjecture which was temporally homogeneous.
 In particular, this ensures the final approximate solution is an exact smooth solution on many small intervals.
-Crucially, this is done by adding a very small corrector to the existing solution while keeping the size of the stress error unchanged $L^1$ in time up to a constant multiple.
+This is done by adding a very small corrector to the existing approximate solution.
+More specifically, to obtain such a corrector, we first find the correctors on each small interval where it is designed to balance the stress error.
+Due to the local solvability of the Navier-Stokes or Euler equations, these correctors exist and are smooth provided the interval is sufficiently small.
+Then we use a partition of unity in time to glue these correctors on each small interval to obtain the corrector on $[0,T]$ which remains small, say in $L^\infty_t H^d$.
+The partition that we use has a very sharp transition near the ends of each interval, which effectively concentrates all the stress error to those regions.
+Crucially, adding such a small corrector to the existing solution keeps the size of the stress error unchanged $L^1$ in time up to a constant multiple.
 After this concentration procedure, the stress error is zero on a large subset of the time interval and thus the size of the concentrated stress error is much larger on its support set.